 Requirements for qualified individuals

-Have an illness, impairment or disability that necessitates the requested home modification; and
+Have an illness, impairment or disability which necessitates the requested home modification; and

 Be a state income taxpayer with an adjusted family income at or below the income limit, which is $150,000 for the 2019 income tax year.